Roboy/roboy_dialog/README.md

 Clone the Dialog Manager repository either using your IDE's VCS Tools or using the command line.
 `git clone https://github.com/Roboy/roboy_dialog`

-*Attention: Make sure the sub-modules are initialized!*
+*Attention: Make sure that the git sub-modules are initialized!*

 1. Import Dialog System as a Maven project into the IDE
 2. Download the Maven Dependencies